Medicaid

 Healthcare providers need to know the rules well to work successfully with managed care.
 Managed care groups have specific ways of operating costs and resources by controlling how much care patients get.
 Providers need to follow these rules to avoid penalties or losing money.

-One way is for family caregivers to talk with managed care staff like doctors and coordinators.
+One way is for family caregivers to talk with managed care staff like the primary care provider and coordinators.
 This communication helps providers get the correct permissions for treatment and check the plans to follow the rules.
 Sometimes, everyone must meet to discuss what's best for a patient.

 Limits in medical care